tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 This script lists all files with a .gif extension in the current directory and all its sub-directories, displaying their names without extensions, sorted by byte values (case-insensitive).

+# 25-acrostic

+This script reads lines from an input file and outputs the first letter of each line, forming an acrostic message.